Cloodot

 }

-1. Ensure the configuration key is defined in configDefinitions
+1. Confirm the configuration key is defined in configDefinitions.

-2. Verify the SkillSet is installed and configured with values
+2. Confirm the SkillSet is installed and configured with values.

-3. Check that the key in your config definition matches what you access in code
+3. Make sure the key in your config definition matches what you read in code.

-2. Check the SkillSet is installed in your organization
+2. Confirm the SkillSet is installed in your organization.

-3. Verify the persona has the SkillSet enabled
+3. Confirm the persona has the SkillSet enabled.

-4. Make sure the prompt field clearly describes when the AI should use the skill
+4. Make sure the prompt field clearly describes when the AI agent should use the skill.

-If your handler returns a value that doesn't match the ActionResponse format (e.g., missing the prompt field), the execution will fail.
-Always return at least { prompt: "..." }.
+If your handler returns something that doesn't match the ActionResponse format (for example, missing prompt), execution fails.
+At minimum, always return { prompt: "..." }.

 On this page